tbidne/shrun/README.md

 **Arg:** `-f, --file-log PATH`

 **Description**: If a path is supplied, all logs will additionally be written to the supplied file.
 Furthermore, command logs will be written to the file irrespective of `--cmd-log`.
 Console logging is unaffected.
 This can be useful for investigating command failures.
-If the string literal `default` is given, we will write to the Xdg config directory e.g. `~/.config/shell-run/logs.txt`.
+If the string literal `default` or `d` is given, we will write to the Xdg config directory e.g. `~/.config/shell-run/logs.txt`.

 **Example:**